lidofinance/dual-governance/docs/specification.md

 function setResealManager(IResealManager newResealManager)
 ```

-Sets the address of the reseal manager.
+Sets the address of the Reseal Manager contract.

 #### Preconditions